-Which inevitably meant family became a priority, while justice became a luxury that could not be justified in any capacity.
+Which inevitably meant family became a priority, while justice became an unjustifiable luxury – precisely what arsehole bosses rely on.

 Update: I’m Sally.

 When I wrote this it was still very raw and I had concerns about the legal implications of being totally frank.
 As things stand today, I don’t.
 I was treated appallingly and I’m not ashamed to be open about that.

 So What Can You Do if You Find Yourself in This Situation?